-If you sweat a lot when you’re active, go with a synthetic baselayer like Patagonia’s Capilene Lightweight Crew Jersey or Under Armour’s Base 2.0 Crew, which have fast-drying porous weaves designed to rapidly transport perspiration from your skin up to your mid-layer.
-While these tops are cooler than wool, they’re quite durable and affordable, and you can wash and dry them a gazillion times without any special care.
+If you sweat a lot when you’re active, go with a synthetic baselayer like Patagonia’s Capilene Lightweight Crew Jersey which has a fast-drying porous weave designed to rapidly transport perspiration from your skin up to your mid-layer.
+While this tops is cooler than wool, they’re quite durable and affordable, and you can wash and dry it a gazillion times without any special care.

 If you run cold in winter, try a wool baselayer, since wool feels warmer against your skin.
 While wool absorbs more moisture than synthetic baselayers and dries more slowly, it is less stinky making it a good choice if you plan on using it for a multi-day hike or tour.
-Merino Wool baselayers are the softest, and we recommend the Minus33 Ticonderoga Lightweight Crew or the Smartwool NTS Micro 150 if you need a bit more warmth.
+Merino Wool baselayers are the softest, and we recommend the Minus33 Ticonderoga Lightweight Crew, the Smartwool Merino 150 or the REI Midweight 200 Baselayer Top if you need a bit more warmth.
 Wool can be a bit harder to care for however (tumble dry on low) and is less durable over the long haul.

 Mix and Match

 Can’t decide?
 Many people buy both wool and synthetic baselayers and switch between them depending on the activity and outside temperature.
 Others mix and match, going with a wicking synthetic baselayer and a wool mid-layer that doesn’t have to stay dry, because its function is to stay warm when it absorbs perspiration passed to it from your baselayer.